SEND Information Report

 The whole school is accessible.

 The school provides a series of transition days for all students.
 We employ a transition co-ordinator who works in all of the main feeder primary schools and builds relationships with students and parents prior to transfer.
-This knowledge is shared among the Care and Guidance Team and in particular with the SENCO.
-The SENCO attends annual reviews at the primary school to ensure that any specific transition need is catered for.
-In addition to this we also have a Lead Practitioner of children with low incidence SEND responsible for dealing
+This knowledge is shared among the Care and Guidance Team and in particular with the SENCDo.
+The SENDCo attends annual reviews at the primary school to ensure that any specific transition need is catered for.
+In addition to this we also have two members of the inclusion team who are responsible for supporting students with Autism, who will conduct individual tours of the school and produce their own transition booklet to support.

 Decisions will be made regarding support for individual students through assessment, reviews and discussion with teaching staff, parents and external agencies.
 Support will be provided on the basis of individual need.